OneArgo/ArgoVocabs/README.md

 The release of new version of the file checker is made regularly, following documentation update.
 Similarly, there is no formal scheddule for new checker version.

 # The importance of label
+Label are used for proper management of tickets.
-Ticket should be flagged with the appropriate label for good management.
+Each ticket should be flagged with the appropriate label for good management and labeling evolve as discussion progress.
-Label related to AVTT have the following meaning:
-Priority
-AVTT discussion requiered
-AVTT
+Each label has a short description of its meaning.
+While everyone should label ticket, it is part of the responsibilities of the co-chair of the AVTT to regularly review and update ticket labeling.

 # Resources: M2M access to the NVS via API